soyounson/Raspberry_Pi_setup/README.md

 pi@raspberrypi: ~ $ sudo date -s "11/26/2020 18:39"
 Thu 26 Nov 2020 06:39:00 PM CET
 ```
 Now, your date and time are updated!
-Then, connect your wifi again.
+Then, connect to wifi again.
 It works perfectly.
 ### Setup of 3.5 inch RPi LCD monitor (C)
 Open the terminal to install the touch driver (Raspberry Pi MUST be connected to the network!)
 Download driver on [waveshare site](https://www.waveshare.com/wiki/3.5inch_RPi_LCD_(C))